Eczbek/xieite/docs/geometry/Ray.md

 # xieite::geometry::Ray
-Declared in `<xieite/geometry/Ray.hpp>`
+Defined in header `<xieite/geometry/Ray.hpp>`

 <br/>

-An infinite ray with one end.
+A struct representing an infinite ray with one end, which is the member object `start`.

 <br/><br/>